Insaida/HotFixUpdate/README.md

 # HotFixUpdate

-Quick Ansible script to fix up Update issues
+A Quick Ansible script to fix up Update issues on Amazon Linux issus hosted on ec-2 instances.

 # Usage